European shares clamber off four-month lows

 “On an historical basis stocks remain cheap, certainly relative to other asset classes, but governments in Europe must restore investors’ faith in the their ability to contain the debt crisis and guide the euro zone back onto a stable footing, if equities are to recover long-term,” Jimmy Yates, head of equities at CMC Markets, said.

-Brussel‘s-listed KBC Groep (KBC.BR), a barometer for market sentiment towards developments in the euro zone, rose 11.5 percent.
+Brussel‘s-listed KBC Groep, a barometer for market sentiment towards developments in the euro zone, rose 11.5 percent.

 Investors will also keep an eye on Greece as Greek Socialist leader Evangelos Venizelos makes a last-ditch attempt to form a government on Thursday and avoid a new election after voters rejected a bailout deal and left the country’s commitment to the euro zone in doubt.